rebahama/Project-1/README.md

 * You go to the repository Project-1.
 * Click on "settings" in the repository.
 * Under "code and automation" there is a link called "pages", click on "pages".
-* Under "source" select "branch" to "main" in the /root", click on save on the website is live.
+* Under "source" select "branch" to "main" in the /root", click on save and the website will be live.

+To acess the source code in Gitpod.
+* go to repository Project-1.
+* Click on the green button texted "Gitpod"
+* After clicking the green button type: "python3 -m http.server" to run the terminal in "bash".
+* Click on "open browser" to view the page.

 The link to the website can be found here: [Pizzapal](https://rebahama.github.io/Project-1/).